Anran0716/AnranZheng/content/project/example/index.md

 ---
-title: Spatiotemporal transmission pattern of the COVID-19 in New York
+title: "Spatiotemporal characteristics and risk factors of the COVID-19 pandemic in New York State: implication to future policies "
 date: 2021-08-08T04:49:17.974Z
 summary: >-
   <!--\[if gte mso 9]><xml>